 The one thing better than traveling the world?
 Earning credit for it.
 EF makes it easy for students to leverage their tour experience to earn high school or college credit, or get a head start on their college essays—all while making their travel experience even more engaging.

-Girls have the opportunity to build confidence and earn college credit by enrolling in an exclusive online course from Southern New Hampshire University (SNHU).
-The course, PDHU 480D: Interculturalism and Global Exploration, helps girls explore their destination, challenge their own assumptions, and discover connections between people, places, and cultures.
+Students have the opportunity to build college confidence and earn college credit by enrolling in an exclusive online course from Southern New Hampshire University (SNHU).
+The course, PDHU 480D: Interculturalism and Global Exploration, helps students explore their destination, challenge their own assumptions, and discover connections between people, places, and cultures.
 Designed to make tour better, not harder, the course forgoes lectures, textbooks, and tests for a flexible design that facilitates reflection on students’ on-tour experiences—moments that might include trying a new food, striking up a conversation with someone new, or snapping a photo of a much-anticipated landmark.